It’s Singles Awareness Day. Here’s How to Celebrate Yourself

 Reasons to Celebrate

 It doesn’t matter how you feel about being single, or whether or not you’re upset that you aren’t in a relationship.
 You don’t need a life partner to be happy or to celebrate life.
 I think the bigger idea is to celebrate the fact that relationships other than the romantic ones are just as important.
 Specifically, the relationship you have with yourself.

 It’s easy to turn inward when things don’t go your way, or you don’t achieve what you hoped.
 For instance, I get really upset sometimes that I’m still single because I do want to get married and have a family, and I have been trying to meet people.
 When your efforts go unfulfilled it can be very frustrating.

 I’m not defined by my relationship status.
 I’m defined by the person I make myself to be.The Female Professional

 The world is changing and so are we.
 A woman’s place is no longer just about finding someone to get married to and having kids.
-While many of us want those things, we also want others – career, pursuit of ambitions, accomplishments of goals – and we deserve to give ourselves time to pursue them.
+While many of us want those things, we also want others – career, the pursuit of ambitions, accomplishments of goals – and we deserve to give ourselves time to pursue them.

 I know a lot of people who do manage to do it all, marriage, kids career, and I also know those who are steeped in their careers still waiting to find the one.
 A friendly reminder:

 Someone else’s progress does not equate to your failure.

-Even more important, it’s better to be alone that to be with the wrong person.
+Even more important, it’s better to be alone than to be with the wrong person.

 If you’re still single then there’s a reason for it; because it’s not just about getting married, it’s about finding the right one, and being in the right place so that you can accept them into your life.
 So, if you haven’t found them yet, it’s ok.
 I haven’t either.
 One day hopefully it will happen.
 Until then, continue to celebrate all that you do have, all that you have accomplished, and all that you are working for.